andreea-lipan/tab-notes-firefox-extension/README.md

 This is the popup script.
 It handles the button clicks and tells the content what to do.
 The pop-up is the little options screen that appears when a user clicks on the extension in the extension bar.

-When the page opens, either hide or show the note based on the values previously saved in local storage.
-And se the value of the 'hide slider.
+When the page opens, either hide or show the note based on the values previously saved in local storage, and set the value of the "hide slider".
 ```
 document.addEventListener('DOMContentLoaded', () => {